Allen Iverson: Early years (1996–2000)

 After two seasons at Georgetown, Iverson was selected with the 1st overall pick in the 1996 NBA draft to the Philadelphia 76ers.
 Listed at tall, he became the shortest first overall pick ever, in a league normally dominated by taller players.

 Iverson came to a Philadelphia team that had just finished the previous season with a dismal 18–64 record.
 In his NBA debut, Iverson recorded 30 points and 6 assists on a 103–111 loss to the Milwaukee Bucks.
 He tied Willie Anderson for the third highest scoring output by a rookie guard in his debut.
 On November 12, 1996, Iverson recorded a then career-high of 35 points to go along with 7 rebounds, 6 assists and 2 steals on a 101–97 road win over the New York Knicks.
 In a game against the 55–8 Chicago Bulls, Iverson scored 37 points and memorably crossed over Michael Jordan.
 He broke Wilt Chamberlain's rookie record of three straight games with at least 40 points, doing so in five straight games, including a 50-point effort in Cleveland against the Cavaliers.
 Averaging 23.5 points per game, 7.5 assists per game and 2.1 steals per game for the season, Iverson was named the NBA Rookie of the Year.
 Iverson was only able to help the Sixers to a 22–60 record in 1996–97.

-Aided by the arrivals of Theo Ratliff, Eric Snow, Larry Hughes, Aaron McKie, and new coach Larry Brown, Iverson continued to help the 76ers move forward the following season, as they improved nine games to finish 31–51.
-During their time together in Philadelphia, Iverson and fellow guard Hughes were nicknamed "the Flight Brothers", for their above-the-rim and athletic play style.
+Aided by the arrivals of Theo Ratliff, Eric Snow, Aaron McKie, and new coach Larry Brown, Iverson continued to help the 76ers move forward the following season, as they improved nine games to finish 31–51.
+Snow's defensive ability allowed him to guard many opposing shooting guards, complementing the undersized Iverson, while McKie's versatility enabled him to back up both guard positions as the team's sixth man and Ratliff anchored the interior defense under Brown's guidance.
+His teammates revered him for his defense and ball-handling.